Using Experiments to Correct for Selection in Observational Studies: Linear Models

-The basic set up is the same in both examples.
-Using the potential outcome set up developed for observational studies by \citet{rubin1974estimating} (see \citet{imbens2015causal} for a textbook discussion), let the pair of potential outcomes for this outcome for unit $i$ be denoted by $Y_{i}^\pp(0)$ and $Y_{i}^\pp(1)$, where the superscript ``$\pp$'' stands for ``Primary''.
-In many applications this is a long term outcome.
-The treatment received by unit $i$ will be denoted by $W_{i}\in\{0,1\}$.
-There is also a secondary outcome, possibly a short term outcome, with the pair of potential outcomes for unit $i$ denoted by $Y_{i}^\pps(0)$ and $Y_{i}^\pps(1)$, where the superscript ``$\pps$'' stands for ``Secondary''.
-In the two examples both the primary and secondary outcomes are scalars, but in applications the secondary outcome is likely to be vector-valued.
-The realized values for the primary and secondary outcomes are $Y^\pp_i\equiv Y_i^\pp(W_i)$ and $Y^\pps_i\equiv Y_i^\pps(W_i)$.
-We are interested in the average treatment effect on the primary outcome,
+Using the potential outcome set up for observational studies introduced by \citet{rubin1974estimating} (see \citet{imbens2015causal} for a textbook discussion), let the pair of potential outcomes for the primary outcome for unit $i$ be denoted by $Y_{i}^\pp(0)$ and $Y_{i}^\pp(1)$, where the superscript ``$\pp$'' stands for ``Primary''.
+In many applications, $Y_{i}^\pp$ is a long-term outcome; in our application, it is a binary indicator for high school graduation.
+The treatment received by unit $i$ is $W_{i}\in\{0,1\}$.
+In our application, $W_i$ is an indicator for small class size in third grade, with $W_i=1$ indicating a small class size and $W_i=0$ indicating a regular class size.
+There is also a secondary outcome, with the pair of potential outcomes for unit $i$ denoted by $Y_{i}^\pps(0)$ and $Y_{i}^\pps(1)$, where the superscript ``$\pps$'' stands for ``Secondary''.
+In our application, $Y_{i}^\pps$ is a student's end-of-third-grade test score.

+We focus in this section on the case where both the primary and secondary outcomes are scalars, but both may be vector-valued ({\it e.g.,} test scores in multiple grades could be used as secondary outcomes).